-Assessments completed in class, such as tests and examinations, practical, performances, speeches, presentations and so on, must be completed on the designated day.
-Failure to do so, without the provision of documentary evidence, will receive a reduction in marks (see page 5 for further information).
+Assessments completed in class, such as tests and examinations, practicals, performances, speeches, presentations and so on, must be completed on the designated day.
+Failure to do so, without the provision of documentary evidence, will result in zero marks being awarded.